release-engineering/pom-manipulation-ext/guide/xml.md

 Multiple comma separated values may be supplied.
 If the replacement-value is **not** specified the operation becomes a _delete_ rather than an _update_.

 The format for the _xpath-style_ expression is as used in [XPath](https://docs.oracle.com/javase/7/docs/api/javax/xml/xpath/XPath.html) and in the specification [here](https://www.w3.org/TR/xpath).

+**Note**: Any ',' or ':' in the path expression or replacement value should be escaped with '\'.

 As an example: